verdaccio/website/website/docs/plugins.md

 ### Naming convention {#naming-convention}

-Since version `2.0.0` until version plugins must start with the following convention:
+Plugins must be named with the following convention:

-- `sinopia-xxx` (deprecated and will be removed on 6.x.x)
 - `verdaccio-xxx`

+The prefix can be changed with [`server.pluginPrefix`](configuration#plugin-prefix).
+The legacy `sinopia-xxx` prefix is no longer resolved.

-After version `5.12.0` scoped plugins are supported, for example:
+Scoped plugins are supported, for example:

 ```yaml
 auth: